|

 Scotland

-One of the finest Iron Age brochs in Scotland, located in a superb coastal location directly beside the chambered cairn of Midhowe.
+Midhowe Broch is one of the finest Iron Age brochs in Scotland, located in a superb coastal location directly beside the chambered cairn of Midhowe.
 The central building measures 30 feet in diameter, with walls still standing to a height of 14 feet.
-This is easily one ofg the most impressive sites on Orkney, and well worth the journey to Rousay.
+This is easily one of the most impressive sites in the Orkney islands, and well worth the journey to Rousay.
 A signposted path leads from the broch to Midhowe Chambered Cairn and past numerous other historic buildings along the shore.

 Westness,